Agricultural land investments [GN17]

 Exemption certificates would generally be granted subject to a condition that limits the maximum value for a single transaction (i.e. value of the property, not the value of individual titles) to $10 million and a periodic reporting condition on acquisitions made during the period.

-Foreign persons acquiring interests that require notification for the Register of Foreign Ownership administered by the Australian Taxation Office should comply separately with their notification requirements under the Register of Foreign Ownership of Agricultural Land Act 2015, for any applicable acquisitions and disposals made while an exemption certificate is in place.
+Foreign persons acquiring interests that require notification for the Register of Foreign Ownership administered by the Australian Taxation Office should comply separately with their notification requirements under the Register of Foreign Ownership of Water or Agricultural Land Act 2015, for any applicable acquisitions and disposals made while an exemption certificate is in place.

 For more information on the guidelines for exemption certificates, see Guidance Note 21.